IkarosKappler/ikrs.http/document_root/README.txt

 [2012-09-29]
  - finish the ikrs.io.BytePositionInputStream implementation (mark() and reset()).

+ - [DONE 2012-09-30]
- - the FileSystemResourceAccessor has a hard-coded PHP check (replace by global handler-map).
+   The FileSystemResourceAccessor has a hard-coded PHP check (replace by global handler-map).

  - [DONE 2012-09-30]
    If the PHP execution fails (exitValue != 0) the system still returns a "200 OK" response;